Mrs. Maria Shadle

 Tel: 267-205-0174

 The group assists the congregation in worship, with music and song in contemporary style.
-The Folk Group practices from 8:00-9:00 PM on Wednesday evenings and sings at the 9:30 AM Sunday Mass about 3 times per month and also at special occasions.
+The Folk Group practices on Wednesday evenings and sings at the 9:30 AM Sunday Mass about 3 times per month and also at special occasions.

 Cantor:Cantors are members of the choir who have shown advanced proficiency in reading music and singing.
 The Cantor is also a leader of song: not as a soloist, but by leading the assembly in song.